7 New Trends in Market Research in 2017

 As we saw in 2016, there was more emphasis on using market research for content purposes.
-Content was 2016’s buzz word, but as we saw, content was important, so important that everyone started churning out content… which lead to an abundance and then what became important was high quality content – content that people actually appreciate and that people want to read/watch.
+Content was 2016’s buzz word, but as we saw, content was important.
+It was so important that everyone started churning out content which lead to an abundance.
+Suddenly, what was more important was high-quality content – content that people actually appreciate and that they want to read/watch.
 In order to get that interesting, relevant, clickable content, research needs to be conducted.
 Click here for more on Research for Content Marketing Purpose.

 With big data, there is an opportunity to conduct market research and then append additional data to the findings in order to create a more robust story.
 Segmentation research is a great example of this.
 We can create segments and then append secondary data to learn more about these group’s behaviors and media habits.
 For example, does your segment go to yoga classes or attend the opera, market research firms should look towards adding this secondary data to the appendix so that the client can get a more round picture of the stories being told.
 This is great information that would not necessarily be in the primary research that you are conducting.

 Though you might think that in 2017 market research will become more automated, well you might just be wrong.
 Market research will need to be more personalized than ever.
-At Provoke Insights we believe in creating a market research strategy for a company’s needs and then creating a deck that is fit for that company and that company only.
-We don’t have a copy and paste attitude towards doing our decks, presentations or videos.
+At Provoke Insights we believe in creating a market research strategy for a company’s needs and then creating a report that is customized to that company only.
+We don’t have a ‘copy and paste’ attitude towards doing our reports, presentations, or videos.
 Automated research will cause companies to search for a more accurate and personalized experience, one that suits them rather than suits the masses.

-Over 50 years later, the classic The Times They Are a Changin’ has never been more relevant and market researchers have to change with them.
-As I said, it wouldn’t make sense to ignore new trends in the market and carry on as usual in market research – we have to change with the changing needs of the companies that need market research and make sure that the market research being done is relevant to them in 2017.
+Over 50 years later, the classic The Times They Are a-Changin’ has never been more relevant and market researchers have to change with them.
+As mentioned, it wouldn’t make sense to ignore new trends in the market and carry on as usual but we have to change with the needs of the companies that use market research.
+It is key to make sure that the market research being done is relevant to these companies in 2017.